Testing over a continuum of null hypotheses with False Discovery Rate control: Setting

-which implies \eqref{hyp_mes_omega} by composition.
-Unfortunately, \eqref{hyp_mes_x} might not always hold.
+If $\cH$ is uncountable, a sufficient condition ensuring \textup{\eqref{hypmesomega}} is the joint measurability of the $p$-value \emph{functional}, {A\arabic{equation}$^{\prime}$} which implies \textup{\eqref{hypmesomega}} by composition.
+Unfortunately, \textup{\eqref{hypmesx}} might not always hold.
 To see this, consider the following canonical example.
 Assume the observation takes the form of a stochastic process indexed by the hypothesis space itself, $X= \{X_h,h\in\cH\}$.
 In this case, the observation space $\cX$ is included in $\mathbb{R}^\cH$.
-Furthermore, assume the $p$-value function $p_h(x)$ is given by a fixed measurable mapping $\psi$ of the value of $x$ at point $h$, i.e. $p_h(x) = \psi(x_h),\, \forall h \in \cH$.
-In this case assumption \eqref{hyp_mes_x} boils down to the joint measurability of the evaluation mapping $(x,h) \in \cX \times \cH \mapsto x_h$.
+Furthermore, assume the $p$-value function $p_h(x)$ is given by a fixed measurable mapping $\psi$ of the value of $x$ at point $h$, that is, $p_h(x) = \psi(x_h), \forall h \in\cH$.
+In this case assumption \textup{\eqref{hypmesx}} boils down to the joint measurability of the evaluation mapping $(x,h) \in\cX\times\cH\mapsto x_h$.
 Whether this holds depends on the nature of the space $\cX$.
-We give some classical examples in the next section where the assumption holds; for example, it is true if $\cX$ is the Wiener space.
+We give some classical examples in the next section where the assumption holds; for example, it is true if $\cX$ is the Wiener space.\vadjust{\goodbreak}

-However, the joint measurability of the evaluation mapping does not hold if $\cX$ is taken to be the product space $\mbr^\cH$ endowed with the canonical product $\sigma$-field (indeed, this would imply that any $x\in \mbr^\cH$, i.e., any function from $\cH$ into $\mbr$, is measurable).
-The more general assumption \eqref{hyp_mes_omega} may still hold, though, but it generally requires some additional regularity or structural assumptions on the paths of the process $X$.
-In particular, in the above example if $X= \{X_h,h\in\cH\}$ is a stochastic process having a (jointly) measurable modification (and more generally for other examples, if there exists a modification of $X$ such that \eqref{hyp_mes_omega} is satisfied), we will always assume that we observe such a modification, so that assumption \eqref{hyp_mes_omega} holds.
+However, the joint measurability of the evaluation mapping does not hold if $\cX$ is taken to be the product space $\mbr^\cH$ endowed with the canonical product $\sigma$-field (indeed, this would imply that any $x\in\mbr^\cH$, i.e., any function from $\cH$ into $\mbr$, is measurable).
+The more general assumption~\textup{\eqref{hypmesomega}} may still hold, though, but it generally requires some additional regularity or structural assumptions on the paths of the process $X$.
+In particular, in the above example if $X= \{X_h,h\in\cH\}$ is a stochastic process having a (jointly) measurable modification (and more generally for other examples, if there exists a modification of $X$ such that \textup{\eqref{hypmesomega}} is satisfied), we will always assume that we observe such a modification, so that assumption \textup{\eqref{hypmesomega}} holds.

-We have gathered in Section~\ref{sec:FDRversion} of the supplementary material \cite{BDR2011-supp} some auxiliary (mostly classical) results related to the existence and properties of such modifications.
-Lemma~\ref{lem_ptilde}~shows that such a (jointly) measurable modification exists as soon as the process is continuous in probability.
+We have gathered in Section~S-1 of the supplementary material Blanchard, Delattre and Roquain \cite{BDR2011-supp} some auxiliary (mostly classical) results related to the existence and properties of such modifications.
+Lemma~S-1.2 shows that such a (jointly) measurable modification exists as soon as the process is continuous in probability.
 The latter is not an iff condition, but is certainly much weaker than having continuous paths.